bytedance/g3/g3tiles/doc/configuration/servers/index.rst

 Common Keys
 ===========

-This section describes the common keys, they may be used by many escapers.
+This section describes the common keys, they may be used by many servers.

 .. _conf_server_common_name: